 So, why is it important to reduce accommodation?
 Essentially OCD and anxiety disorders are the fear of uncertainty.
 Exposure response prevention treatment is all about exposing those afflicted with more uncertainty.
 Family members typically want to give reassurance or make modifications to the environment so that their loved one is not triggered.
 In other words, they try to provide an element of certainty, which accommodates the fear.
 I will give you some examples.

-Let’s say that Tiffany, a married 30 year old woman, has contamination OCD.
-She will ask her spouse if he washed his hands before preparing the meal, check in on him to see if he has any symptoms of an illnesses that could be contagious, or ask him if he has touched anything that she deems triggering.
+Let’s say that Tiffany, a married 30-year-old woman, has contamination OCD.
+She will ask her spouse if he washed his hands before preparing the meal, check in on him to see if he has any symptoms of an illness that could be contagious, or ask him if he has touched anything that she deems triggering.
 The problem is that the more her husband answers the questions, the more Tiffany will ask for reassurance, resulting in the worsening of her OCD severity.
-Also, the more he gives into her compulsions. the more he will become annoyed and even resentful that she is “nagging” him.
+Also, the more he gives in to her compulsions. the more he will become annoyed and even resentful that she is “nagging” him.

 I’ve met couples where the spouse of someone afflicted became so used to having to undress at the front door when returning home that it just became part of his routine.
 I’ve met couples who have sold houses, lost out on vacations, or haven’t seen family members in years because of triggers.
 The spouse becomes more of a caretaker than a partner in a marriage and it’s heartbreaking!
 Accommodating compulsions is devastating!

-If you wish to know more information about treatment, please don’t hesitate to contact me.
+If you wish to know more information about treatment, please don’t hesitate to contact us.